Job location is at 10240 Science Center Dr, San Diego, CA 92121

 - Frequently required to talk or hear

-- While performing the duties of this job, the noise level in the work environment is usually moderate
+- While performing the duties of this job, the noise level in the work environment is usually quiet

 The Salk Institute is an internationally renowned research institution that values diversity, equity, and inclusion.
 We seek bold and interactive leaders passionate about exploring new frontiers in science.
 Our collaborative community embraces diverse perspectives and unique life experiences, fostering innovation, and a sense of belonging.
 Together, we strive to improve the wellbeing of humanity through groundbreaking research.

 The above is intended to describe the general content of and requirements for the performance of this job.
-It is not to be construed as an exhaustive statement of duties, responsibilities, or physical requirements.
+It is not to be construed as an exhaustive statement of duties, responsibilities or physical requirements.
 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-All individuals who accept a position with the Salk Institute must be willing to work in an animal-related research environment, must successfully complete the Institute’s background investigation and must be willing to sign a confidentiality agreement.